Breakfast at The Aurora Hotel, a boutique hotel on Catalina Island.

 Here’s the second part of our weekend getaway to Catalina Island.
-We were up early, lounged around in bed, and were still the first to hit The Aurora Hotel’s Continental Breakfast:
+We are up early, lounge around in bed, and are still the first to hit The Aurora Hotel’s Continental Breakfast.

-We weren’t hungry, but grabbed some stuff before it got picked over, stashing it in our room fridge.
-In the meantime, we took another walk into town.
+We aren’t hungry, but grab some stuff before it gets picked over, stashing it in our room fridge.
+In the meantime, we take another walk into town.
 One of Avalon’s most famous landmarks is their Casino, which is really a movie theater/ballroom – not a place to gamble.

-We actually just saw an episode of Huell Howser on PBS where he gave a thorough tour of the Catalina Casino, so we didn’t feel the need to go inside.
+We actually just saw an episode of Huell Howser on PBS where he gave a thorough tour of the Catalina Casino, so we don’t feel the need to go inside.
 Not that we even had an option.
-Everything was sealed shut at that hour.
+Everything is sealed shut at that hour.

 Back to the hotel for some breakfast.
 They have a lovely sun roof on the 3rd floor where you can sit out and enjoy a view of the ocean.
-Unfortunately, they hose the entire deck down (furniture included) so our clothes got wet and we had to use the hair dryer!
+Unfortunately, they hose the entire deck down (furniture included) so our clothes get wet and we have to use the hair dryer!

-- Container of fat-free plain yogurt, sweetened with a tiny bit of NuStevia packet I had in my purse
+- Container of fat-free plain yogurt, with a tiny bit of NuStevia packet I have in my purse

 - Strawberries and grapes